 Well yes it is, when the sun isn't shining on it.
 If anything it looks like a black bike with a covering of dust.
 But switch on the big thermonuclear device in the sky and BOING:

 The problem is, it's very difficult to catch the full 'blinginess' in a photograph.
-I mean, you can see the effect above: it's a rainbow sparkle created by 'prisms' in the paint which diffract the light.
+You can see the effect above: it's a rainbow sparkle created by 'prisms' in the paint which diffract the light.
 The dominant colour depends on the angle of the sun: sometimes it looks green, other times it's verging on gold - and like a 'flip-flop' it changes as you move around the bike.
 That's not all though: the Honda wings and ST1300 logos are cut from the same sort of reflective stuff that number plates use, so get the light right (usually late in the day when the sun's over your shoulder) and the decals 'pop' (as they say on Yank custom shows :D) - they're so bright they almost look like they've got LEDs in them!
 Meanwhile take a look at the creases and edges in the fairing: some of those lines are hardly noticeable on the plain-colour bike.
 It now seems to have gained a bit more shape and, dare I say it, presence and (unless my mates are just being polite) the general concensus is it suits the ST: loud but not all the time, subtle enough so that you get taken by surprise when a bright light falls on it.

 There is a downside: the new paint, despite having a 2-pack clear lacquer trapping the sparkly bits, chips way too bloody easily.
 So much so that when I was fitting the new fuel filler cap (which being a Chinese thing needed some fettling to make it work properly) I dropped a 4mm screw from a height of about a foot and it chipped the fairing!
 Realising that the paint wouldn't last five minutes on the road I went scouring the web for paint protection film.
 And what a minefield THAT was!
 Everybody and his dog will sell you PPF, varying in thickness and claimed results.
 At one end of the scale is the Ebay seller offering 2" wide by a foot long for £10, all the way up to the websites depicting expensive sports cars with an 'if you have to ask you can't afford it' presentation.
 In the middle are a few firms who will sell you a set of pre-cut shapes tailored to your bike and that's the option I went with - although even that wasn't easy as at least two of the websites appeared to have died.
 I ended up talking to Steve at Chipguard UK who advised me that PPF has moved on in recent years (a 3M product used to be the king but has been deposed!) and said they could cut from XPel, PremiumShield or SunTek, with the Xpel being the trickiest to work with.
 I opted for the PremiumShield and a cardboard tube duly arrived with the necessaries.
 I found it was pretty easy stuff to work with once you worked out which way to stretch it and how hard; the only piece I struggled with was the tank pad (down in the gentleman's equipment region) which was on and off more times than Brexit (topical, see :D) - I was that worried it would lose its adhesion that I ended up snipping two 'darts' out of it at the bottom edge and it was plain sailing after that.
 Trouble was, on my web travels I'd spotted an American site selling ST13 PPF kits that covered a lot more of the bike than any of the UK suppliers seemed to offer (at a price, obviously - I think it was pushing £200 with the shipping).
 I politely emailed Chipguard and asked if I could buy some more film to make my own 'shapes'; they sent me a 300 x 600mm strip free of charge.
 To give you an idea, the standard 'full bike' set includes the front couple of inches of the front mudguard, the headlamp, nose fairing (the biggest piece), strips at the sides of the headlamp, top and front of both mirrors, leading edges of the side fairings, tank pad, tank sides and shin areas of the side fairings - and will run you £90.
 Taking inspiration from the American PPF sets I used my extra piece to cover the mirror ends, the front corners of both panniers, the side panels below the seat, the areas of the side fairing above and below the crash bar covers and, mindful of the marks on the original tank, I cut a piece that provides protection from the keys when the fuel filler is open - and there's still some left :D Needless to say, the VERY first time I took the bike out, the leading edge of the front mudguard got chipped RIGHT NEXT to the bloody film and the next time out a stone took a chunk out of the right side fairing, just above where I'd stopped the film around the crash bar cover.
 FFS, as I believe the modern idiom has it... and if I could do smilies on here there'd be gritted teeth and rolled eyes.
 The film, incidentally, really is practically invisible.
 It's completely smooth on both sides (so no texture from the backing paper as used to happen) - in fact it hugs the mirror pods so well, the orange peel in the clearcoat shows through!
 To complete the revamp (I decided not to bother with the wheels, the colour actually works quite well with the new paint) I fitted a new ExtendaFenda from Pyramid.
 I opted for the self-adhesive version, partly because in my 2016 'off' the original front mudguard cracked around one of the old extender's mounting screws.
 Time will tell whether a combination of Pyramid's sticky pads and some silicon sealant will survive the ravages of rain and road crud.